johnnyshankman/hihat/README.md

 **hihat** was born out of frustration with the lackluster offline music players available for OSX today.

 Ever tried Cog, Swinsian, Plexamp, DeaDBeeF, or VLC?
-They're all okay... but they're missing key features and do not nail that sleek feel of iTunes circa 2002.
+None nail the key features and sleek feel of iTunes circa 2002.

 That's why created **hihat** - a free & open-source music player that ditches ads, respects your privacy, and works offline.